Parameter Inference for Hypo-Elliptic Diffusions under a Weak Design Condition: Model Assumptions and Contrast Estimators

 \section{Model Assumptions and Contrast Estimators}

-We start by stating some basic assumptions for the classes of SDEs in (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}).
-In particular, Section \ref{sec:basic_con} provides H\"ormander-type conditions that imply that the models of interest are indeed hypo-elliptic, thus their transition distribution admits a density w.r.t.~the Lebesgue measure.
-The stated conditions also highlight that classes (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) are separate.
-We proceed to develop our contrast estimators in Section \ref{sec:contrast_hypo}.
-Hereafter, we will often denote by $\obs{X}{}{I}$ and $\obs{X}{}{II}$ the solution to the SDE (\ref{eq:hypo-I}) and (\ref{eq:hypo-II}) respectively.
+We start by stating some basic assumptions for the classes (\ref{eq:hypo-I}), (\ref{eq:hypo-II}).
+In particular, Section \ref{sec:basic_con} provides H\"ormander-type conditions implying that the SDEs of interest are hypo-elliptic, thus their transition distribution admits a density w.r.t.~the Lebesgue measure.
+The stated conditions also highlight that classes (\ref{eq:hypo-I}), (\ref{eq:hypo-II}) are distinct.
+We proceed to develop our estimators in Section \ref{sec:contrast_hypo}.
+We often denote by $\obs{X}{}{I}$, $\obs{X}{}{II}$ the solutions to SDEs (\ref{eq:hypo-I}), (\ref{eq:hypo-II}), respectively.